Arc’teryx Cerium Hoody

 Sustainability

-With the recent update, the latest Cerium Hoody is now one of the most sustainably built down jackets on the market.
+Arc’teryx made some notable tweaks during their last update, making the latest Cerium Hoody one of the most sustainably built down jackets on the market.
 Highlights include the use of recycled nylon, dope-dyed fabrics that require less water and energy consumption during production, and down insulation that’s certified to the Responsible Down Standard (RDS).
 The jacket also contains bio-based and bluesign-approved materials, the latter of which indicates that the chemicals used have been deemed safe for consumers, workers, and the environment.
-Finally, the Cerium has a PFC-free DWR coating that forgoes the use of perfluorocarbons, which are known as “forever chemicals” and have been linked to several health and environmental issues.
-Taken together, the new Cerium is a serious upgrade over the past-generation LT and a nice reflection of Arc’teryx’s ongoing sustainability efforts.
+Finally, the Cerium has a PFAS-free DWR coating that forgoes the use of per- and polyfluoroalkyl substances, which are known as “forever chemicals” and have been linked to several health and environmental issues.
+Taken together, the latest Cerium is a serious upgrade over the past-generation Cerium LT and a nice reflection of Arc’teryx’s ongoing sustainability efforts.

 Arc'teryx Cerium Hoody (inside sleeping bag)